-- Treat blepharitis (see 3-1). - Antibiotic ointment, e.g. chloramphenicol qds, or fucithalmic bd for a week.
+- Treat blepharitis (See 7.1 Blepharitis on page 41). - Antibiotic ointment, e.g. chloramphenicol qds, or fucithalmic bd for a week.

 If symptoms fail to settle on initial treatment then topical steroids may be considered by an ophthalmologist.
 This is not without risk as if the diagnosis is incorrect and the corneal infiltrate is infective then steroids can cause significant worsening, and even corneal perforation.